Skip to main content

 Account Context

 API keys are scoped to their account.
-When you create a key in a parent account, it can access both the parent and all subaccounts.
-To access a specific account, include the account ID in the URL path:
+Keys created in a parent account can access both the parent and all subaccounts.

 # Access parent account